TianpeiLuke/CodeLib/src/searching/README.md

 1. __Pre-order Traversal__, __In-order Traversal__, __Post-order Traversal__

    Easy to implement in recursion.
 Drawbacks are slow in execution.
-Fast implementation using stacks and queues in combination with record (hash table) of visited node.
+Fast implementation using stacks as backtracking in combination with record (hash table) of visited node.

-   1. In-order Traversal implements using a stack to keep track of an _entire_ sub-tree and backtracking _only when_ no left sub-tree exists on __unvisited__ nodes.
+   1. _In-order Traversal_ implements using a stack to keep track of an _entire_ sub-tree and backtracking _only when_ no left sub-tree exists on __unvisited__ nodes.
 After visit of root, track the root of right sub-tree.

-   2. Pre-order Traversal using a stack to keep track of the __root__ of all right subtree along the visits
+   2. _Pre-order Traversal_ using a stack to keep track of the __root__ of all right subtree along the visits of the left subtree.
+Backtracking _only when_ the left sub-tree is _empty_.

 ## Heap (Priority queue)